iggy73/blog-content/posts/2025-10-21-microservices-in-2025.md

 date: "2025-10-21"
 category: "microservices"
 excerpt: "Considering a microservices architecture?
 Learn when to make the move and how to implement it effectively with this practical guide covering Domain-Driven Design, the Strangler Fig Pattern, and key tools."
-tags: ["SaaS", "Scalability", "Architecture", "Best Practices"]
+tags: ["microservices", "Architecture", "scalability", "Best Practices"]
 readTime: "8 min read"
 ---